Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue?
-It made it much more real for the students by looking at a local issue.
+How did the resource inform students’ understanding of food waste as a global vs local issue? it brought it to their attention

-What were the most creative food waste solution suggestions?
-Edible packaging and a share fridge at school
+What were the most creative food waste solution suggestions? pigs at school

 Did the resource encourage new ways of thinking and talking about the value food?